 - Mark Steurer, HR Director, Home Sales Company, Inc.

 - Martha McIver, VP Canada Human Resources, CBRE Canada

 - Sherry Adams, Executive Director of HR, City of Brampton

 - Tammy Osborne, Human Resources Generalist, Safran Electronics Canada

 - Misalignment with organizational culture has the highest negative impact on policy effectiveness.
-In writing and revising policies, organizations must ensure that the policies that exist, as well as how they are written, align with the culture.
+In writing and revising policies, organizations must ensure that the existing policies align with the culture.

 Impact and Result

 - Use McLean & Company’s HR Needs and Priority Assessment Tool to establish your HR policy priorities.

 - Draft robust policies using a standard policy framework and following appropriate language guidelines.